-Interstellar_1@lemmy.blahaj.zone to Ask Lemmy@lemmy.world · 10 days agoWhat is a product that sounded promising but ended up being very underwhelming?message-squaremessage-square70fedilinkarrow-up114arrow-down10
+Interstellar_1@lemmy.blahaj.zone to Ask Lemmy@lemmy.world · 1 year agoWhat is a product that sounded promising but ended up being very underwhelming?message-squaremessage-square68fedilinkarrow-up114arrow-down10

-arrow-up114arrow-down1message-squareWhat is a product that sounded promising but ended up being very underwhelming?Interstellar_1@lemmy.blahaj.zone to Ask Lemmy@lemmy.world · 10 days agomessage-square70fedilink
+arrow-up114arrow-down1message-squareWhat is a product that sounded promising but ended up being very underwhelming?Interstellar_1@lemmy.blahaj.zone to Ask Lemmy@lemmy.world · 1 year agomessage-square68fedilink

-minus-squareMossy Feathers (They/Them)@pawb.sociallinkfedilinkarrow-up1·10 days agoI was legitimately sad it didn’t take off.
+minus-squareMossy Feathers (She/Her)@pawb.sociallinkfedilinkarrow-up1·1 year agoI was legitimately sad it didn’t take off.
 It was a really cool piece of tech but it got mocked for being nerdy or geeky.
 I wonder how much of that was encouraged by oil and car companies.

-minus-squareFushuan [he/him]@lemm.eelinkfedilinkEnglisharrow-up1·edit-29 days agoElectric scooters did take off though, and you don’t need to pedal nor balance the thing.
+minus-squareFushuan [he/him]@lemm.eelinkfedilinkEnglisharrow-up1·edit-21 year agoElectric scooters did take off though, and you don’t need to pedal nor balance the thing.

 The first Segway.